![]() |

 "It all depends how you interpret a relevant matter or thing and what is the standard of relevance.
 Is it something which may or something which might, which is the same?
 Something which is likely to, which is 50%, or something that is expected to, which is probably more than 50%, because expectation denotes a likelihood, at least in certain people's eyes.

-But is it something, again, which may give rise to a claim even though the vendors, the purchaser doesn't himself or herself appreciate that, itself appreciate that?
+the purchaser doesn't himself or herself appreciate that, itself appreciate that?
 What if the purchaser doesn't realise that it might?
 Is it objective/objective, is it objective/subjective?
 Is it subjective/subjective?
 Which would you like to choose?"

 "However, whilst there may well be scope for argument about the exact point at which a notice may be given under clause 6.7, it seems to me that the clause can sensibly be interpreted as requiring notice as a precondition of making a claim once there is an identifiable matter or thing which may give rise to a claim under the indemnity provision.
 Once one accepts that the relevant matter or thing is not an actual claim under the indemnity, it seems to me that the best interpretation of the clause is that it is intended to denote a matter or thing which may give rise to such a claim."